UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Rates reflect the March 1, 2026 PUCT update.
 Rates are subject to change semi-annually.

-Good news for Houston area residents: the most recent regulatory update brought a noticeable reduction in utility costs.
-The Public Utility Commission of Texas (PUCT) approved a 16.7% drop from the previous variable rate, lowering the per-kWh charge to just under five cents.
-This reduction directly translates to savings on your monthly electricity bill, especially as we head into the high-usage spring and summer seasons.
+The most recent regulatory update brought a noticeable reduction in utility costs for CenterPoint Energy TDU delivery charges 2026.
+The Public Utility Commission of Texas (PUCT) approved a 16.7% drop from the previous variable rate, lowering the per-kWh charge to just under 5 cents.
+This reduction directly translates to welcomed savings on your monthly electricity bill, especially as households head into the high-usage spring and summer seasons where air conditioning demands skyrocket.

-Your power delivery fees include a fixed monthly charge and a variable charge that changes based on your electricity usage.
+Your utility delivery fees are split into a fixed monthly base charge that never changes and a variable per-kWh charge that fluctuates with your electricity usage.

 CenterPoint delivery costs are not just one lump sum; they are split into two distinct categories.
-Understanding the difference between fixed vs variable TDU charges is key to predicting how your utility bill will fluctuate throughout the year.
+Understanding the difference between CenterPoint fixed vs variable delivery charges is key to predicting how your utility bill will fluctuate throughout the calendar year.

 The Monthly Base Charge